stevejhiggs/python-fastapi-experiment/README.md

 In order for the items endpoint to function you will need a redis server running on localhost.

-### Setup gotchas

-By default vscode will not use the virtualenv you have set up and you'll need to use the Python: Select Interpreter command from the Command Palette (⇧⌘P) and select the `Poetry` venv.

-The most obvious way this will show up is that vscode will claim it cant find the packages you have installed.

 ## Available commands

-- `poetry run fastapi dev src/main.py` - run the api in dev mode
+- `poetry run dev` - run the api in dev mode
 - `poetry run pytest` - run tests
 - `poetry run ruff check` - lint